Saturday, April 23, 2022

 This tournament is an excellent opportunity to have some fun playing 3-on-3 basketball in a friendly yet competitive environment.
 Prizes for division champs and event swag for all participants!

-The Doghouse Classic is an original Michigan Tech event which saw its beginnings over 28 years ago under the direction of Kevin Borseth, head women’s basketball coach at the time.
+The Doghouse Classic is an original Michigan Tech event that saw its beginnings over 30 years ago under the direction of Kevin Borseth, head women’s basketball coach at the time.
 The Doghouse Classic was a long-standing tradition in the Houghton and Hancock area up until the last tournament took place in 2007.
 In 2016, the tradition was reestablished.
-Michigan Tech Recreation is excited for the opportunity to host the tournament and bring the Doghouse back to its former glory!
+Michigan Tech Recreation is excited about the opportunity to host the tournament and bring the Doghouse back to its former glory!

-Submit completed team registration form and concussion awareness forms for each player along with full payment to the address below or bring to the SDC Ticket Office.
-Note: Initial team registration and payment can be completed online.
-The team registration form, signed waivers and concussion awareness forms are still required to complete registration.
+Register online.
+Submit completed team registration form and concussion awareness forms for each player along with full payment to the address below.

 Michigan Tech Recreation